hcussi/java-lyrics/README.md

 #### Discovery Server

-Eureka server that allow microservices to self discover, basic auth set for connection.
+Eureka server that allows microservices to self discover, basic auth set for connection.
 Check the particular `README.md` for more info.
 Design Patterns implemented:
 - Service Discovery